JaguarFD/we-guide/docs/03-manage-metadata/02-locations.md

 Search for a location by name by typing in criteria in the search box in the left hand corner of the location table.

 ## Sort locations
 Click on the column name to sort in ascending or descending order.
-The column that is being used to sort cameras will display a blue arrow next to the column header.
+The column that is being used to sort locations will display a blue arrow next to the column header.